Apply Now

 Enrollment Level

 A student's enrollment level is often a factor in determining eligibility for assistance.
 Most loan programs (except the Nurse Faculty Loan) require the student to be enrolled at least half-time.
-Federal Pell Grant awards and most other grants and scholarships awarded by NMC will be prorated for enrollment less than full-time.
-Enrollment levels for most NMC programs are shown in the first table below.
+Federal Pell Grants and most other grants and scholarships awarded by NMC will be prorated for enrollment less than full-time.
+Enrollment levels for most NMC programs are shown in the table below.

 Undergraduate